Patrick Neufeld: Winnipeg Blue Bombers

-On October 6, 2013, Neufeld was traded (along with a 5th round selection in the 2015 CFL Draft) to the Winnipeg Blue Bombers for Alex Hall and a 2nd round pick in the 2014 CFL Draft.
+On October 6, 2013, Neufeld was traded (along with a 5th round selection in the 2015 CFL draft) to the Winnipeg Blue Bombers for Alex Hall and a 2nd round pick in the 2014 CFL draft.
 He remained on the injured list for the duration of the 2013 season.
 From 2014 to 2016, he battled injuries as he only dressed for a maximum of 12 games in each of those seasons.
 In 2017 and 2018, he dressed in all 18 regular season games and a combined three post-season games.

 For the 2019 season, he was injured before training camp and did not play in the first 12 games of the season.
 He started the last six regular season games and three post-season games.
 Neufeld won the 107th Grey Cup when the Bombers defeated the Hamilton Tiger-Cats 33-12, a game in which he started as the right guard.
 After the win, he signed a one-year extension with Winnipeg to play his seventh year with the team.
-He signed another one-year extension with the Blue Bombers on January 19, 2021.
+He did not play in 2020 due to the cancellation of the 2020 CFL season but signed another one-year extension with the Blue Bombers on January 19, 2021.

+In 2021, Neufeld played in 13 of 14 regular season games, starting at both left and right guard, and was named a divisional and CFL All-Star for the first time in his career.
+He also started in both post-season games, including the team's 108th Grey Cup victory over the Hamilton Tiger-Cats.
+In the 2022 season, Neufeld played and started in 17 regular season games and was again named a CFL All-Star.
+He started in the 109th Grey Cup, but the Blue Bombers lost 24–23 to the Toronto Argonauts.

+Neufeld dressed in all 18 regular season games in 2023, starting in 17, where he was named a CFL All-Star for the third consecutive season.
+He started in both post-season games that year, but the team again lost in the championship game, this time to the Montreal Alouettes on the 110th Grey Cup.
+In the 2024 season, he played and started in 14 regular season games and both post-season games, but the Blue Bombers lost to the Argonauts in the 111th Grey Cup.